 In this study a specific combination of Cadmium (40%), Bismuth (40%), Lead (15%) and Copper (5%) wired with Nichrome as a novel alloy with a slight amount of lead compared to the traditional lead-based protectors introduced as a possible suitable replacement.
 Moreover, the carbon based polymeric layer of Cadmium, Bismuth and Lead that is placed in the middle of the two layers of mentioned alloy increases protection several times.
 In addition, the extra weight of lead aprons results in low back pain and neck pain among radiologists and cardiologists in the long term.
 Likewise, Lead based protectors, protective shields for radioiodine vials in particular, are very heavy and long-term moving of them results in plenty of adverse physical effects.
-However, the designed nuclear medicine shield in this study is significantly lighter in comparison with lead based protectors, the present new shield is so flexible that can be easily customized into arbitrary shapes.
-Moreover, this new alloy is environmentally friendly, lightweight substitute for conventional lead shields.
+However, the designed nuclear medicine shield in this study is significantly lighter in comparison with lead based shields as a result of less lead usage and considerable thinner thickness.
+Compared with lead based protectors, the present new shield is so flexible that can be easily customized into arbitrary shapes.
+Moreover, this new alloy is environmentally friendly and can be recycled conveniently.
+Therefore, the designed shield can be considered as an elastic, resistant to erosion, environmentally friendly, lightweight substitute for conventional lead shields.